The Practitioner Training for the Map of Meaning

 • Accessing ongoing professional development, tools and resources

-• Receiving timely information on latest research, publications, news and events in the field of Meaning and Meaningful Work
+• Receiving timely information on the latest research, publications, news and events in the field of Meaning and Meaningful Work

 What our Certified Practitioners say about working with the Map of Meaning